 Visiting Assistant Clinical Professor

-Farrin Anello is a Visiting Assistant Clinical Professor in the Center for Social Justice, where she teaches in the Immigrants’ Rights/International Human Rights Clinic.
-Her teaching, practice, and scholarship focus on immigration, detention, and civil rights.
+Farrin Anello is a Visiting Assistant Clinical Professor in the Center for Social Justice, where she teaches in the Immigrants’ Rights/International Human Rights Clinic and the Latin America Rule of Law Program.
+Her teaching, practice, and scholarship focus on immigration, detention, civil rights, and human rights.
+Professor Anello is chair of the New York City Bar Association Immigration and Nationality Law Committee

 LAW REVIEW ARTICLES